YungBinary/RDTSC-KVM-Handler-v2/README.md

 # Applying ACS Override Patch

 In the event you are trying to pass through devices like GPU, SSD, or USB controllers to your virtual machine AND your devices are in conflicting IOMMU groups, specify "y" when asked if you'd like to apply the ACS override patch.
 This patch forces the linux kernel to separate PCI devices into their own IOMMU groups.
-For more information, see https://wiki.archlinux.org/title/PCI_passthrough_via_OVMF#Bypassing_the_IOMMU_groups_(ACS_override_patch)
+For more information, see https://wiki.archlinux.org/title/PCI_passthrough_via_OVMF#Bypassing_the_IOMMU_groups_(ACS_override_patch).
+WARNING: This patch is hit or miss, might work, might not!